ladjimahamadou/MEC/README.md

 # MEC
 This repository provides a step-by-step guide for implementing OAI-MEC in a 5G network.
+The configuration files and code modifications will be made publicly available upon the publication of our article submitted to ICRAMI.
+For more information, please contact: diawara.mahamadou@ugb.edu.sn

 # 📡 Deployment of 5G-MEC with OpenAirInterface (OAI)